 The AF Group Limited (AF) and all its wholly owned subsidiary companies (collectively known as “The AF Group”) are committed to protecting and respecting your privacy.

-For the purposes of the relevant data protection legislation, the “controller” (or “data controller”) is Anglia Farmers Limited of Honingham Thorpe, Colton, Norwich, Norfolk, NR9 5BZ.
+For the purposes of the relevant data protection legislation, the “controller” (or “data controller”) is The AF Group Limited of Honingham Thorpe, Colton, Norwich, Norfolk, NR9 5BZ.
 Questions, comments and requests regarding this Policy are welcomed and should be addressed to email@example.com.

 1: Why we collect your information

 When you visit or interact with this website, we collect different information about you for the following reasons: